AmanKumarWeb19/NetflixGPT/Readme.md

 - src/utils: Utility functions and constants used across the project.

 ## Deployment
-This project is deployed and accessible at: Netflix GPT Deployment
+This project is deployed and accessible at: https://netflixgpt-27f3f.web.app/

 ## To deploy the app to production: